 The UNESCO-PREV Chair benefits from shared leadership and varied research and field experiences from its co-holders.
-Finally, it guarantees the pooling of resources between these leading institutions.
+It also guarantees the pooling of resources between these leading institutions.

-The Steering Committee monitors the work according to the Chair’s objectives.
-It advises the Chairholders and is responsible, among other things, for approving the annual activity reports, as well as any significant changes to the budget or the Chair’s objectives.
-The Steering Committee also approves the annual planning of research and dissemination activities, as well as the Chair’s scientific program as defined by the Scientific Committee.
+The Executive Committee monitors the work according to the Chair’s objectives.
+It advises the chair holders and is responsible, among other things, for approving the annual activity reports, as well as any significant changes to the budget or the Chair’s objectives.
+The Executive Committee also approves the annual planning of research and dissemination activities, as well as the Chair’s scientific program as defined by the Scientific Committee.
 It meets once or twice a year.

 Composition of the committee

 - Prof. Sami Aoun, Director of the Scientific Committee;

 - Prof. Jean-Pascal Lemelin, Vice-Rector, Research and Graduate Studies, Université de Sherbrooke;

 - Prof. Thérèse Audet, Vice-Dean of Graduate Studies, Faculty of Arts and Social Studies.

 Two representatives from Université du Québec à Montréal (UQÀM)

 - Ms. Caroline Roger, Director of Partnerships and Innovation Support Department.

 - Prof. Vivek Venkatesh, Co-Chairholder;